Pipcy/a-logic-game-about-logic/README.md

 ## Playtest on your Laptop
-make sure you have python installed.
+Make sure you have python installed.
 ```
 git clone https://github.com/Pipcy/a-logic-game-about-logic.git
 cd python